pedroafabri/route53-web-csv-exporter/README.md

 `options` is an object that accepts the following parameters:

-#### className
+### className

 The class name of every <tr> on the table of records.

-If the AWS someday change this class name, you can use the HTML Inspector of the Dev Console to discover the class used for every <tr> on the table of records and pass the new class name as a parameter.
+If amazon someday change this class name, you can use the HTML Inspector of the Dev Console to discover the class used for every <tr> on the table of records and pass the new class name as a parameter.

 **Default:** awsui_row_wih1l_15664_301

+---

-#### filename
+### filename

 The name of the csv file that will be downloaded.

 **Default:** export_53.csv

+---

 # "Build"